 - Does This Remind You of Anything?: They're Hate Sink bullies who get their comeuppance when the movie's superhero protagonist uses his Super Strength to wreck their vehicle.
 Kind of like Ludlow, the truck driver who harassed a waitress and tried to provoke Clark Kent in Man of Steel.

-- Hate Sink: They basically exist for audiences to hate and feel happy when they get their comeuppance.
+- Hate Sink: We cant really hate Dr. Sivana due to his sympathetic traits and his longing to be out of his familys shadow, so these two assholes basically exist for audiences to hate and feel happy when they get their comeuppance.

 - Jerkass: They're bullies who constantly antagonize Freddy and have no redeeming qualities.